 Viewing shift acknowledgements in the scheduler

-After the shifts have been acknowledged, a green badge with a check mark will appear to the left of their name on the Scheduler.
+After the shifts have been acknowledged, a green badge with a check mark appears to the left of their name on the Scheduler.
 This indicates that they have seen and acknowledged all of their shifts for the current week.

 If there is a yellow badge with three dots to the left of their names, this indicates that they have confirmed some shifts but not all.

 When the badge is yellow, you can hover over the badge to see which shifts have and haven’t been acknowledged.
-A green check mark will appear on the shifts that have been acknowledged, and a red exclamation point will appear on shifts that have not.
+A green check mark appears on the shifts that have been acknowledged, and a red exclamation point appears on shifts that have not.